 We raise awareness of the issues surrounding deafblindness within the community and seek additional funding for improved equipment and services.

-Our behavioural management service helps individuals with challenging behaviours to achieve increased independence, and encourages participation and connection with the greater community.
+Helping individuals with behaviours of concern to achieve increased independence and greater participation and connection with the wider community.

 Independence and community inclusion for individuals is encouraged by providing support with everyday needs such as shopping, banking, recreational leisure activities and attending appointments.